suz608/personal-dashboard/README.md

 This will compile your project and store the build artifacts in the `dist/` directory.
 By default, the production build optimizes your application for performance and speed.

 ## Backend Servers
+This repository only includes the frontend of this app.
+The backend servers are available in following repositorys.
 - **GraphQL+Spring Boot server**
   [SpringGraphQLAPI](https://github.com/suz608/spring-graphql-api).
 - **Django+RESTful apis**